-In our opinion, So far as appears from our examination, the Organisation has maintained proper accounting records for the year ended 31 December 2013 and the financial statements presents fairly in all material respects, the Organisation's state of affairs as at 31 December 2013 and its financial activities and Cash Flows for the year then ended in accordance with the Sri Lanka Statement of Recommended Practice (SoRP) for Non-Governmental Organisations (NGOs) issued by the Institute of Chartered Accountants of Sri Lanka.
+In our opinion, So far as appears from our examination, except for any adjustment as might have been deemed necessary, had we been able to satisfy ourselves with regard to matters referred to in the paragraph 1 to 2 above. the Organisation has maintained proper accounting records for the year ended on 31st December 2013 and the Financial Statements present the Organisation's state of affairs fairly in all material respects, as at 31st

+December 2013 and its Financial Activities and Cash Flows for the year then ended in accordance with the Sri Lanka Statement of Recommended Practice (SoRP) for Non-Governmental Organisations (NGOs) issued by the Institute of Chartered Accountants of Sri Lanka.